she-philosopher.com: studies in the history of science and culture

 prudentia (prudence, prudenza)

-The notion of prudence — practical reasoning — as one of the primary intellectual and moral virtues dates to classical antiquity.
+THE NOTION OF PRUDENCE — practical reasoning — as one of the primary intellectual and moral virtues dates to classical antiquity.
 Training in prudentia was part of formal education throughout the early-modern period, and has a rich pedagogical tradition, not only in the history of rhetoric, but in the more broad-based educational reform movements of the Renaissance and 17th century, as well.

 Prudential reasoning and practice is still considered a rhetorical skill, with modern rhetoricians working at recovering the Ciceronian tradition for a democratic, modern society.
 To the Roman orator and statesman, Marcus Tullius Cicero (106–43 BCE), the three faces of prudence combine the arts of memoria (past), intelligentia (present), and providentia (future).